 The Notch pathway is involved in embryonic development and in the renewal and maintenance of adult tissues.

 In cancers, Notch is known to serve as a critical facilitator in processes such as cellular proliferation, survival, migration, invasion, drug resistance and metastatic spread, all of which contribute to tumorigenesis and cancer progression.

 Inhibition of Notch by γ-secretase inhibitors (GSIs) such as AL101/AL102 turns off the Notch pathway activation.

 Our investigational lead candidate is a novel, injectable, potent and selective small molecule gamma secretase inhibitor (GSI).
 AL101 is currently being studied in Phase 2 ACCURACY clinical trial for recurrent/metastatic adenoid cystic carcinoma (R/M ACC) for patients bearing Notch-activating mutations.
 In addition, we intend to commence Phase 2 clinical trials of AL101 for the treatment of triple negative breast cancer (R/M TNBC) and T-cell acute lymphoblastic leukemia (R/R T-ALL).

-Ayala is developing AL102 for the treatment of desmoid tumors, which are rare, disfiguring and often debilitating types of soft tissue tumors.
-We intend to commence a Phase 2 trial of AL102.
+Ayala is developing AL102 for the treatment of desmoid tumors, which are rare, debilitating, and often disfiguring types of soft tissue tumors.
+Ayala is currently conducting a Phase 2/3 clinical trial of AL102 for the treatment of progressing desmoid tumors.
 Evaluation of AL102 as an inhibitor of the Notch pathway for additional indications is ongoing.

 Ayala is also collaborating with Novartis to develop AL102 for the treatment of multiple myeloma (MM) in combination with Novartis’ B-cell maturation antigen (BCMA) targeting therapies.
 Studies of MM treatment have entered Phase 1 of clinical trials.